gpaumier/gp2/README.rst

 Developing the theme
 ====================

-I'm currently using `Brunch <http://brunch.io/>`__ to compile JavaScript and CSS assets.
+I'm currently using `Gulp <https://gulpjs.com/>`__ to compile JavaScript and CSS assets.
 This is only needed to modify the site's JS and CSS; when writing and publishing a new post or page, the theme doesn't change so the previous section is enough.

-Install Brunch globally:
+Install Gulp globally:

 ::

-    # npm install -g brunch
+    # npm install -g gulp

 From the site's directory, install the theme's dependencies: